 But soon, Franzia saw an opportunity to produce his own cheap wines — wines, as he later put it, that “yuppies would feel comfortable drinking.”

-On a summer day in 1995, a few years after Charles Shaw Winery went bust, Franzia purchased the winery’s brand, label, and name for a mere $27k.
+On a summer day in 1995, a few years after Charles F. Shaw Winery went bust, Franzia purchased the winery’s brand, label, and name for a mere $27k.

 “We buy wineries from guys from Stanford who go bankrupt,” he later boasted.
 “Some real dumb-asses from there.”

-Unbeknownst to the real Charles Shaw, Franzia was about to transform his once-fancy wine brand into an impossibly cheap “everyman’s juice.
+Unbeknownst to the real Charles Shaw, Franzia was about to transform the once-fancy wine brand into an impossibly cheap everyman’s juice.

-How Franzia “shorted” the wine business
+How Franzia ‘shorted’ the wine business

-Soon, there were rumblings that the industry was over-producing grapes and could face a crash.
-While most dismissed the warning.
+Though there were rumblings that the industry was overproducing grapes and could face a crash, most dismissed the warning.

-The industry soon faced a massive glut, and while other vintners suffered surpluses, he bought up as much cheap wine as he could get his hands on.
+The industry soon faced a massive glut.
+While vintners suffered surpluses, he bought up as much cheap wine as he could get his hands on.

-Franzia had let the Charles Shaw Winery brand sit dormant since purchasing it years before.
+Franzia had let the Charles F. Shaw Winery brand sit dormant since purchasing it years before.
 Now, he was ready to bring it back to life.